WNBA investigation into domestic-abuse allegations against Storm All-Star Natasha Howard remains ongoing

 “The WNBA takes all acts of violence extremely seriously,” then-league president, Laurel J. Richie said in 2015.
 “It is our strong belief that violence has absolutely no place in society, in sports or in this league. … We recognize that our league has an obligation and an opportunity to set an example for people around the world, and we will continue doing everything we can to ensure that situations such as this do not happen again.”

-The language regarding conduct in the WNBA’s collective-bargaining agreement is vague.
+The language regarding personal conduct in the WNBA’s collective-bargaining agreement is vague.
 It states that “players shall at all times conform their conduct to standards of good citizenship, good moral character, and good sportsmanship and shall not do anything detrimental or prejudicial to the best interests of the WNBA, their Teams, or the sport of basketball.”